 Any evidence you are unable to submit online should be posted to:

 Bishop Auckland College

 Please note: We cannot accept application forms without the requested evidence.
-Failure to provide evidence will result in your application being returned to you and will delay payment of funding.
+Failure to provide evidence will result in your application being cancelled.

 All fees will need to be paid in full on enrolment.
 We accept payment via cash, cheque, direct debit and chip and PIN with a valid debit or credit card.
 If your employer or sponsor is paying for your course we request written proof be brought at enrolment.